-The Chicago Senate, with the recommendation of the College of Urban Planning and Public Affairs and the Graduate College, has approved the revision of the PhD in Urban Planning and the elimination of the degree's five concentrations.
+The Chicago Senate, with the recommendation of the College of Urban Planning and Public Affairs and the Graduate College, has approved the revision of the PhD in Urban Planning and Policy and the elimination of the degree's five concentrations.

 The degree will move to a more flexible model of required specializations that can more quickly be adapted to changes in the discipline.
 The elimination of the concentrations is consistent with an item reported to the Board on July 19, 2018, in which the Master of Urban Planning and Policy (MUPP) also moved from required concentrations to required specializations.
 As with the concentration model, PhD students will be required to complete at least 28 hours in a specialization.
-The six named specializations are community development, economic development, environmental planning and policy, globalization and international planning, spatial planning, and urban transportation.
+The six named specialization are Community Development, Economic Development, Environmental Planning and Policy, Globalization and International Planning, Spatial Planning, and Urban Transportation.
 Students can also design a specialization in consultation with the faculty.

-The hours required to earn the PhD are unchanged - 96 from the baccalaureate and up to 64 from the master's level.
+The hours required to earn the PhD are unchanged-96 from the baccalaureate and up to 64 from the master's level.